-- Asset Management Home Forward's asset management team is overseeing third-party property management on behalf of the City of Portland.
-As of December 31, 2019, five properties have been included in Home Forward's asset management portfolio:

-- a.
-Ellington 262 units (1 unit taken offline for Resident Services use)

-- b.
-East Burnside 51 units

-- c.
-Fairfield 82 units

-- d.
-Headwaters 100 units
+- 1) Asset Management Home Forward's asset management team is overseeing third-party property management on behalf of the City of Portland.
+As of December 31, 2021, four properties have been included in Home Forward's asset management portfolio: - a.
+Ellington 262 units (1 unit taken offline for Resident Services use) - b.
+East Burnside 51 units - c.
+Fairfield 82 units - d.
+Headwaters 100 units - 2) Development for City- Purchased Site on SE 30th and SE Powell- Initially after the bond was passed, Home Forward acted as the Portland House Bureau's (PHB) developer by researching the developability of sires and projects.
+Since then, we have moved on to developing the original site purchased by PHB, located at SE 30th and Powell.
+Home Forward closed on the financing in November 2021 and started construction immediately afterwards.
+The site will include 206 units of affordable housing.
+Fifty units will have Project Based Vouchers (PBVs) and will be designated as Permanent Supportive Housing for families who have previously experienced homelessness.
+Construction will take approximately 24 months, with lease-up anticipated in November 2023.

-- e.
-Westwind 70 SRO units

-- 2) Development of City- Purchased Site on SE 30th and SE Powell- During a pre-development phase, Home Forward contracted with a design firm to provide analysis of options for development of a site at SE 30th and SE Powell in Portland.
-After confirming the viability of the site, Home Forward is proceeding as the owner/developer and has contracted with a design team and construction contractor.
-As of mid-July 2020, approximately 210 units are anticipated.
-At least 30 of the total units will be designated as Permanent Supportive Housing for families who have previously experienced homelessness.
-Financial closing and the start of construction are anticipated in August 2021, followed by approximately 22 months of construction.